presidentbeef/brakeman-site/source/docs/contributing/index.markdown

 ### Testing on Different Platforms

 Brakeman should work on most platforms without a problem.
-It is typically tested against MRI 1.8.7 and 1.9.3, so any problems outside those two should definitely be [reported](http://github.com/presidentbeef/brakeman/issues).

 ### Contributing Features